edemaine/meteor-sharejs/README.md

 ## Client Configuration

+You can define an `onError` callback to define custom sharejs error handling behavior.

 For the Ace and CodeMirror editors, you can define `onRender` and `onConnect` callbacks in the options hash and use it to configure the editor. `onRender` is called when the editor is initially rendered, and `onConnect` is called after each successful connection to a document.

 ```